amv/gapier/README.md

 * You need to create a OAuth2 client to identify your program which does the tasks
 * You need to login in with your own account to authorize your OAuth2 client to make changes on your behalf

-The first step leaves you with a OAuth2 client id and the second step leaves you with an OAuth2 refresh token.
+The first step leaves you with a OAuth2 client id and a secret.
+The second step leaves you with an OAuth2 refresh token.

-In theory these two secrets are what allow you to go throught the many steps that result in a valid API call.
+In theory this ID and these two secrets are what allow you to go throught the many steps that result in a valid API call.

 The practise however it involves ugly stuff like storing temporary access tokens across multiple program invocations.
 API access can also sometimes encounter odd things like expired tokens, rate limits on requests and even temporary server outages.

 Some people (like me) find it a bit tedious to store these secrets and temporary state files in all the places where I happen to need the simple task of pushing some information to a Google spreadsheet.

-The reason gapier was born was to package all that stuff in to a neat container.
+The reason gapier was born was to put all that stuff in to a neat container.

 # Security concerns